 The consequence of this assumption became evident, children with undetected myopia become effectively disabled and unable to learn in the classroom.

 To rectify the problem, Mekong Plus started by training local health officials and clinics to screen children in Primary (Grades) 3, 4, and 5.
-Currently, about 50,000 primary school children in almost 100 schools benefit from this eye check-up programme.
+Currently, about 50,000 primary school children in almost 100 schools benefit from this eye check-up program.

 Children who are identified to be suffering from myopia and other eyesight problems are taken to Ho Chi Minh City by bus where they visit a partner eye specialist where they are diagnosed for free.
 In addition to that, those from low-income families receive free eyeglasses.